Frank-3310/Prime-Number-Iteration/README.md

-# Prime-Number this is a Prime Number input by user
+# Prime-Number this is a Prime Number input by the user